joergkrause/nyaf/docs/md/intro.md

 The class `JSX` is the core, it handles the element definitions and extract the template extensions.

 > You can use Babel to setup a pure JS environment without any restrictions.
 TypeScript is not enforced, it's just an option.

+Also you can use any other method to create the components content, but you will loose the *n-xxx* template extensions.

 ### Size